Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Bounding Global Sections

 \end{remark}

-An easy corollary of Proposition \ref{proposition:boundOnSections} is that a globally-generated, torsion-free sheaf of degree $0$ must be trivial.
-This result is standard when $\mathscr{E}$ is reflexive (a fortiori locally free).
+An easy corollary of Proposition \ref{proposition:boundOnSections} is that a globally generated, torsion-free sheaf of degree $0$ must be trivial.
+This result is standard when $\mathscr{E}$ is reflexive.
 The author expects the result is known for torsion-free sheaves but could only find a reference over $\mathbb{P}^{n}$~\cite{okonek1980}*{Chapter 2, Lemma 1.3.3}.
-Either way, we make use of this result later.
+Either way, the argument is an easy corollary of Proposition \ref{proposition:boundOnSections} and we will use this result later.